029Shaurya/RAG-based-Chatbot-/README.md

 2. Privacy: As the model is run locally, the data is remained on the system.
 Hence privacy is maintained.

 NOTE: A samole pdf is used in this project.
 We can upload any pdf file.
+It is adviced to run this on GPU, but can also be run on CPU as well.

+Command to run the project: streamlit run app.py